Film production

 - universities.

-Opportunities may be advertised on dedicated websites, company websites, in trade magazines or with recruitment agencies.
+Opportunities may be advertised on industry websites, company websites, through social media, in trade magazines or with recruitment agencies.
 The professional contacts you make through work experience and study can also be a source of opportunities.

 Find information on employers in creative arts and design, marketing, advertising and PR, media and internet and other job sectors.